Streamerbot/streamerbot-wiki/Sub-Actions/Rewards/Set-Paused-State.md

 |-------:|:------------|
 |`Paused`| Set the selected reward as **paused**
 |`Unpaused`| Set the selected reward as **unpaused**
-|`Toggle`| Reverse the existing paused/unpaused state of the selected reward
+|`Toggle`| Toggle the existing paused/unpaused state of the selected reward

 ## Variables
 No variables generated.